wjl123wjl/TraceDoctor/rebuttal-ase.md

 - Fine-tuning-based log parsing methods inherently require labeled data (i.e., templates) during training.
 TraceDoctor follows this paradigm.
 In fact, most existing log parsing approaches, including non-fine-tuning methods, typically assume access to templates.
 Importantly, templates are only required during training.
 Once the model is fine-tuned, it can be deployed in real-world scenarios without relying on templates.
 We leave template-free fine-tuning as future work.

 **Q4.Verifiability.**
-- Our code is in:xxx, and prompts are in xxx.py, line xxx:
+- We have open-sourced our code, data, and prompts at: https://github.com/Trace-Doctor/TraceDoctor.

 **ReviewerC:**

-**Q1.Prompt&Code.**
+**Q1.Code&data&prompts.**
-- Our code is in:xxx, and prompts are in xxx.py, line xxx:
+- All code, data and prompts are available at https://github.com/Trace-Doctor/TraceDoctor.

 **Q2.Selection of generation strategies.**
+- Logs typically consist of constants and variables.
+Therefore, we design two strategies: Variable substitution and Constant-inclusive rewriting, which target these two components respectively.
+However, both strategies operate under the constraints of the original log structure and semantics.
+To enable broader perturbation beyond structural limitations, we introduce a third strategy, Semantic Rewriting, which allows altering the overall semantics of a log.
+Together, these three strategies comprehensively cover the key modifiable regions in logs.
+Other perturbation approaches can generally be regarded as subsets or combinations of these strategies.

-- Log entries are composed of twocomponents: variables and constants.
+Logs are composed of two components: variables and constants.
-Thus, we designed three strategies to manipulate each component type (variables or constants), plus one that alters the entire semantic structure: (1) Variable substitution: Modifies only instance-level values while preserving the syntactic and semantic template.
-(2) Constant-inclusive Rewriting: Rewrites selected constants based on semantic surprisal, enabling deeper but still semantically faithful variation.
-(3) Semantic rewriting: Goes beyond structural edits to perform counterfactual rewriting, allowing broader exploration of error-triggering patterns beyond fixed templates.
+Thus, we design Variable substitution and Constant-inclusive rewriting to modify these two components correspondingly.
+Further, while previous two strageties introduce localized perturbations, they are inherently limited by the structure and semantics of the original logs.
+To enable broader exploration of error triggering patterns, we introduce a semantic rewriting strategy that allows changing log semantics to generate log variants.
+Together, these three strategies nearly coverage all the possible perturbation positions from high-level perspective.

-Together, these three strategies span the full spectrum: from localized edits to high-level semantic changes.
+span the full spectrum: from localized edits to high-level semantic changes.
 This design ensures high coverage of potential error triggers while maintaining the interpretability and quality of the generated logs.

 - We considered and tested additional strategies, such as: Random token corruption: often produced invalid or unparseable logs with limited utility.
 Unconstrained log generation: lacked alignment with target error types and frequently generated irrelevant content.